Penstemon serrulatus

 Rainy Side Notes

-Of the 52 or so penstemon varieties that grow in the Pacific Northwest, most of them are native to alpine regions, or rocky outcroppings.
+Among the 52 or so penstemon varieties that flourish in the Pacific Northwest they are native to alpine regions or rocky outcroppings.
 Almost all penstemons need full sun and sharp drainage.
-However, Penstemon serrulatus is one of the few that tolerate wet soil.
-Even though considered drought tolerant, the species thrives on regular irrigation and withstands perpetual winter wet soil.
+However, Penstemon serrulatus is one of the few that can tolerate wet soil.
+Even though considered drought tolerant, the species thrives on regular irrigation and withstands perpetual winter damp soil.

-This native inhabits areas from coastal to sub alpine regions in meadows, next to streams, vernal wet areas, riparian Forests, and bottomland forests.
-Although some references consider it to be shade tolerant, it grows best with at least partial shade to full sun.
+Penstemon serrulatus is adaptable to many areas, from coastal to sub-alpine regions.
+You can find it in meadows, next to streams, vernal wet areas, riparian forests, and bottomland forests.
+While some sources consider it shade tolerant, it thrives with at least partial shade to full sun.

 With a long summer flowering period, this midsummer to fall bloomer is an excellent choice for the border and containers.
 Be aware.
-On warm humid days, the pungent leaves release a most unpleasant odor.
-Plant them well away from your deck and other seating areas, unless you enjoy a fresh dog doo fragrance.
+The pungent leaves release a most unpleasant odor on warm, humid days.
+Plant them away from your deck and other seating areas unless you enjoy a fresh, skunky, dog-doo fragrance.
+Fortunately, we have a dry climate in summer, so humid days are few.
+Shhh, don't tell the rest of the world our climate secret.

 Wildlife

-Penstemon serrulatus is an excellent nectar source for Hummingbirds and other pollinators.
+If you want to contribute to local pollinators' health, add Penstemon serrulatus to your garden.
+The blossoms offer an excellent nectar source for hummingbirds and other pollinators.

 Debbie Teashon